rollingsxshi/solidjs-crash-course/README.md

 ## Using Stores for state management
 - createStore()
-- when used in component, not invoked
+- when used in component, state not invoked (without braces)
   ```js
     const [products, setProducts] = createStore([ // array of objects
       { tittle: 'ninja tee', price: 10, id: 1 },